Widely used in mobile devices and automotive applications

 MIPI CSI-2 is the most widely used camera interface in mobile and other markets.
 It has achieved widespread adoption for its ease of use and ability to support a broad range of high-performance applications, including 1080p, 4K, 8K and beyond video, and high-resolution photography.

 Designers should feel comfortable using MIPI CSI-2 for any single- or multi-camera implementation in mobile devices.
-The interface can also be used to interconnect cameras in head-mounted virtual reality devices; automotive smart-car applications for infotainment, safety, or gesture-based controls; imaging applications for client content creation and consumption products; camera drones; IoT appliances; and 3D facial recognition security or surveillance systems.
+The interface can also be used to interconnect cameras in head-mounted virtual reality devices; automotive smart-car applications for infotainment, safety, or gesture-based controls; imaging applications for client content creation and consumption products; camera drones; IoT appliances; wearables; and 3D facial recognition security or surveillance systems.

-CSI-2 v2.0 can be implemented on either of two physical layers from MIPI Alliance: MIPI C-PHYSM and MIPI D-PHYSM v2.1.
+The latest release, MIPI CSI-2 v2.1 can be implemented on either of two physical layers from MIPI Alliance: MIPI C-PHYSM v1.2 and MIPI D-PHYSM v2.1.
 It is backward compatible with all previous MIPI CSI-2 specifications.
-Performance is lane-scalable, delivering, for example, up to 24 Gbps using a three-lane (nine-wire) C-PHY interface, or 18 Gbps using four-lane (ten-wire) D-PHY interface under CSI-2 v2.0.
-Both physical layer specifications have been updated to support the new CSI-2 v2.0, allowing designers to take full advantage of the latest enhancements while supporting backward compatibility.
-This will allow for easy migration to the latest version of MIPI CSI-2 while enabling companies to leverage all investments from previous designs, minimizing development costs and accelerate time to market for new designs.
+Performance is lane-scalable, delivering, for example, up to 24 Gbps using a three-lane (nine-wire) MIPI C-PHY v1.2 interface, or 18 Gbps using four-lane (ten-wire) MIPI D-PHY v2.1 interface under MIPI CSI-2 v2.1.

-- RAW-16 and RAW-20 color depth that vastly improves intra-scene High Dynamic Range (HDR) and Signal to Noise Ratio (SNR) to bring “advanced vision” capabilities to autonomous vehicles and systems
+- RAW-16 and RAW-20 color depth optimizes intra-scene High Dynamic Range (HDR) and Signal to Noise Ratio (SNR) to bring “advanced vision” capabilities to autonomous vehicles and systems

-- Expanded virtual channels from 4 to 32 to accommodate the proliferation of image sensors with multiple data types and support multi-exposure and multi-range sensor fusion for Advanced Driver Assistance Systems (ADAS) applications such as enhanced collision avoidance
+- Option to use up to 32 virtual channels accommodates the proliferation of image sensors with multiple data types and supports multi-exposure and multi-range sensor fusion for Advanced Driver Assistance Systems (ADAS) applications such as enhanced collision avoidance

-- Latency Reduction and Transport Efficiency (LRTE) provides increased image sensor aggregation without adding to system cost; facilitates real-time perception, processing and decision-making; and optimizes transport to reduce the number of wires, toggle rate and power consumption
+- Latency Reduction and Transport Efficiency (LRTE) provides image sensor aggregation without adding to system cost; facilitates real-time perception, processing and decision-making; and optimizes transport to reduce the number of wires, toggle rate and power consumption

-- Differential Pulse Code Modulation (DPCM) 12-10-12 compression, which reduces bandwidth while delivering superior SNR images devoid of compression artifacts for mission-critical vision applications
+- Differential Pulse Code Modulation (DPCM) 12-10-12 compression reduces bandwidth while delivering superior SNR images devoid of compression artifacts for mission-critical vision applications